 - Clean/replace your furnace air filter so it can operate efficiently.

 - Roll up towels or rugs to place in front of exterior doors that allow a lot of air inside (like patio sliders or French doors).
 Just please be aware not to block emergency routes.
-And call us to fix those doors and windows this spring!

 - Consider the installation of tankless hot water heater if your home struggles to have enough warm water to meet your family’s needs.